Cirex/padrino-assets/README.md

 ### Copyright

-Copyright Â© 2012 Benjamin Bloch (Cirex).
+Copyright © 2012 Benjamin Bloch (Cirex).
 See LICENSE for details.